Henri Désiré Landru: Investigation (April 1919 – November 1921)

-Landru's villa in Gambais in 1919.

 Landru remained defiant throughout interrogations, refusing to confirm his identity initially and repeatedly protesting his innocence.
 He admitted to being Landru and using aliases because he was a wanted fugitive but insisted this did not make him a murderer: "Just because I am Landru doesn't prove I am a murderer."
 When questioned about the women's whereabouts, he famously retorted, "That's my affair.
 You do your job, I'll do mine," and invoked his right to silence: "That is my secret.
 French law recognizes the right to remain silent."

 Police searches uncovered overwhelming evidence of fraud: victims' clothing, furniture stored in garages, and crucial documents including identity papers (birth and marriage certificates) and bank details for Collomb and Buisson.
 Most damning was Landru's black notebook (carnet) containing detailed financial accounts, records of meetings with 283 women contacted through ads and agencies, and the list of the eleven presumed victims (10 women and André Cuchet).
 This notebook became the primary evidence against him.
 Many women in the notebook were located alive, confirming Landru's pattern of seduction and fraud; the fact that 283 women were listed became something of a running gag in France.

 The search at the Gambais villa on 29 April 1919 yielded the only potential physical evidence of murder: 4.176 kg of calcined bone debris, including 295 human bone fragments, 47 small human teeth or fragments, plus scraps of cloth and buttons, found in ashes under a shed and inside the kitchen oven.
 Forensic analysis by Dr. Charles Paul determined the fragments came from at least three skeletons but could not confirm their sex (no pelvic bones found) or link them definitively to the known missing women.
 The lack of bodies remained a major hurdle for the prosecution.
 Landru openly mocked the police during the searches, turning up frequently and making the process a public spectacle.
 Excavations of the garden only unearthed the skeletons of two dogs, which Landru claimed belonged to Marchadier and he had killed and buried at her request.

 The investigation also revealed the complicity of Landru's family.
 His youngest son, Charles, acted as his "apprentice," helping move victims' furniture and admitting to assisting with unspecified "gardening work" at Vernouillet around the time the Cuchets disappeared.
 His eldest son, Maurice, was caught with Jeanne Cuchet's jewellery given by Landru and later helped create a cover story for Anna Collomb's disappearance.
 Landru's wife, Marie-Catherine, lived under his alias "Frémyet" and admitted forging signatures for Célestine Buisson and Louise Jaume to access their bank accounts, though she denied knowing why.
 Although Maurice and Marie-Catherine were arrested in December 1919, they were released in July 1920 without charge, likely because proving their knowledge of the murders (beyond the thefts) would be difficult for a jury.
 Charles was never arrested.